csc-training/csc-env-eff/_contributing/CONTRIBUTING.md

 #### Writer:

-- Create your own branch from master (or work in an already existing branch, if agreed).
+- Create your own branch (or fork) from master (or work in an already existing branch, if agreed).
 - Create/bring there the content you want to work with.
 Pay attention to file naming!
 Avoid overly complicated/long filenames.
 - Create a pull request for your work to be added to master